The days of Noah. Are we in the timeframe Jesus spoke of when he compared the last days to the Days of Noah?

 The Corruption of Noah’s World

-The world in Noah’s time was not just wicked—it was completely consumed by evil.
+The world in Noah’s time was not only wicked—it was entirely consumed by evil.
 Genesis gives us a glimpse of the spiritual and moral condition of humanity before the flood:

 “The Lord saw that the wickedness of man was great in the earth, and that every intention of the thoughts of his heart was only evil continually.
 And the Lord regretted that he had made man on the earth, and it grieved him to his heart.”
 (Genesis 6:5-6, ESV)

 Think about that: every thought of every heart was only evil—all the time.
-Sin was not just present; it was unrestrained, unchecked, and all-consuming.
-The corruption was so severe that God was grieved.
+Sin did not merely exist; it spread unrestrained, unchecked, and all-consuming.
+The corruption grew so severe that it grieved God.

 To understand how widespread this evil had become, consider the timeline.
-The flood came 1,656 years after Adam was created.
-With people living for centuries and having many children, the earth was densely populated.
+The flood came 1,656 years after God created Adam.
+As people lived for centuries and had many children, the earth became densely populated.
 Yet in all those years and among all those people, only one man—Noah—found favor with God.

 That should make us pause.
 Are we nearing that level of moral decay today?